lorevity/service/README.md

 ```

 # Advice
-✅ It's recommended to localize services, because this will save performance better than if it's done ONLY by a utility:
+✅ Recommended to localize services, because this will save performance better than if it's done ONLY by a utility:
 ```lua
 local service = require("@path/to/service")